aristanetworks/avd/ansible_collections/arista/avd/docs/plugins/Filter plugins/natural_sort.md

 ## Synopsis

-Provides the capabilities to sort a list or a dictionary of integers and/or strings that contain alphanumeric characters naturally\.
+Provides the capability to sort a list or a dictionary of integers and strings that contain alphanumeric characters naturally\.
 When leveraged on a dictionary\, only the key value will be returned\.
 An optional \`sort\_key\` can be specified\, to sort on content of certain key if the items are dictionaries\.